Skip to content

 Ibexa DXP uses the Monolog component to log errors, and it has a RotatingFileHandler that allows for file rotation.

 According to their documentation, it "logs records to a file and creates one logfile per day.
-It will also delete files older than $maxFiles".
+It also deletes files older than $maxFiles".

 Monolog's handler can be configured in config/packages/<environment>/monolog.yaml: